boringPpl/presidential-debates-comments-clustering/README.md

 - Hermain Cain has cancer
 - Donald Trump does not believe in covid

 We have also identified some limitations that can be worked on to improve the accuracy of this analysis.
 Firstly, we have assumed that users do not make any spelling mistakes or type in other languages other than english.
-Online chats realistically contain words in short-forms (eg. brb) and the use of numbers to replace words (eg. up 2 you).
+In addition, online chats realistically contain words in short-forms (eg. brb) and the use of numbers to replace words (eg. up 2 you).
 These words may not be converted into word embeddings that properly encapsulate the context of the sentence.
 Secondly, given the computational limitations that we've faced, we could have had a larger and more comprehensive data set to indicate our findings.

 In conclusion, there are various use-cases for the usage of clustering techniques and it's usefulness on real world data.